racsopacso/blackthorn/modules/pf2e-kingmaker-tools/docs/house-rules.md

     * **Warfare**: Combat might be too abstract since a lot of depth is dropped.
 Plays similar to other narrative RPGs with quick combat.
 If you skip it, keep the flavor and RP, but let the PCs fight enemy generals.
 If you run Kingdom Building, I recommend keeping it since it improves its mechanics by a lot
 * Players have access to horses early on to bump their speed to 40ft.
 You should let players know that they can do that.
 * Random Combat Encounters, as written, are too frequent.
 I'd recommend a 50/50 split between combat and RP.
 RP encounters might include meeting travelers that let them know rumors or uncover interesting hexes, merchants that allow them to buy a special magic item, PCs contracting a disease of their level or lower or encounters that let you disclose lore or foreshadow events
 * Be wary of Restov and loot in the early chapters.
 Loot balance in the early levels in general is way above the recommendations in the CRB.
-This isn't an issue if you prevent players from buying items above their level, but you don't want to make your structures less useful that bump those levels
+This isn't an issue if you prevent players from buying items above their level
-* In general, the Stolen Lands map is densely populated with encounters in the first 4 levels, but after that, it drops off significantly.
+* In general, the Stolen Lands map is densely populated with encounters during the first 4 levels, but after that, it drops off significantly.
 You want to add more stuff to make exploration feel rewarding.
 You don't need to add something to every hex, but in general I'd recommend to populate most hexes with interesting encounters.
 Here are some ideas:
     * Formulas for uncommon/rare/unique items in the form of broken items, plans, books or descriptions that can be deciphered using Decipher Writing
     * Additional resources like Rocks, abandoned Worksites, Wood, Ruins, Structures, Precious Materials, Merchants, Trainers, enemy armies
     * Additional Landmarks and Refuges
     * Commodities like Lumber, Ore, etc
 * You need to give players a time limit to complete chapters, but don't forget to give them plenty time in between chapters to develop their kingdom and perform downtime activities.
 Without time constraints, travel costs are completely invalidated which in turn also makes roads, bridges and travel speed irrelevant.
 Some suggestions:
     * 3 months to deal with the Stag Lord, otherwise Brevoy might claim the Rostland Hinterlands, cutting the PCs off of fertile farmland.
 There is no way that a call for adventurers has gone unnoticed and Surtova wants to prevent Khavortorov from tipping the scales.
 Foreshadow by letting them meet agents from Brevoy.
     * Use weekly **Troll Sightings** events until Hargulka is dealt with.
-This should give PCs enough urgency to deal with him quickly
+This should give PCs enough urgency to deal with him quickly; alternatively send a low level troll army against their kingdom if you want to introduce armies earlier
     * Similarly, roll one cult event per day, even if PCs have not researched anything during the **Season of Bloom**
     * During the **Varnhold Vanishing**, acting fast could determine if the PCs save Maegar Varn and other citizens before they are killed.
 This might net the PCs additional loot and structures.
     * Blood for Blood should threaten the PCs with frequent army attacks until they've dealt with Drelev and the Tiger Lords.
 You can increase the difficulty of the army combats if required.
 Armies aren't used too frequently in this chapter, because the original AP needed more time to develop the army rules.
 You should add in additional ones.
-    * TBD - haven't reached these yet
+    * War of the River Kings pressures the PCs with armies until they take care of them; if they wait too long, the adventure suggests that Pitax should recruit additional armies, so you do not need to add additional time limits
+    * Following the war, your players should level up their kingdom to level 16-17 and explore many parts to the north of Pitax.
+Level 17 will likely be the maximum level that your kingdom reaches.
+Afterward, cue the start of Chapter 10
+    * They Lurk Below should be time boxed to one month; keep in mind that you should let the PCs complete a ton of kingdom turns before starting this quest; if required, give them an additional 1-2 months to explore the remaining parts in the western Stolen Lands
+    * Sound of a Thousand Screams plays out over a month so no additional limits needed
+    * Curse of the Lantern King plays out entirely in the First World so no time limit is needed here as well

 ### House Rules

 * Players can not buy items above their level in Restov: the loot in the early game is out of control and potentially allows players to shop in a 9th level settlement with 6000 gold at level 1.
 If you are going to allow them to buy items in Restov, you are going to imbalance fights for around half of the AP.
 In addition, giving players access to purchasing all items in a simple way will remove a lot of reasons why they want to build structures that increase purchasable item levels and will also hamper crafting
 * Rations have 1 bulk instead of L bulk or expire after 2 weeks: as mentioned before, the amount of gold your players can get is kinda crazy and rations are cheap.
 If you do not limit rations in some way, your players will never need to interact with the survival systems at lower levels
 * All Precious Materials are uncommon: this allows PCs to find resources on the world map and gain access to them when they claim the hexes
-* Horses are usually Large, so carrying items of medium bulk will halve their bulk values (L -> negligible, 1 -> L, 2 -> 1, etc).
+* Horses are usually Large, so carrying items of medium bulk will halve their bulk values (L -> negligible, 1 -> L, 2 -> 1, etc.).
 To somewhat limit the insane amount of storage, I'd recommend to max out their bulk capacity at 6 bulk.
 * No random combat encounters are rolled in claimed hexes

 ## Weather

 This subsystem has been hugely disappointing.
-RAW, weather events can happen up to level 5 with a level 1 party, TPKing a party immediately if you roll a nasty event.
+RAW, you can roll weather events up to level 5 for a level 1 party, TPKing them immediately.
 At higher levels, this just deals damage that can immediately be healed.
 I recommend using the [core rules for environments](https://2e.aonprd.com/Rules.aspx?ID=590) instead: weather changes terrain cost during encounters and potentially applies visibility penalties like concealed, penalties to ranged attacks, cold weather deals damage without proper equipment, etc.

 ## Hexploration

 There is no point in slowing down exploration any further, so I recommend to not add any more activities on top of Travel and Reconnoiter.
-**Map the Area** is an activity that makes sense in heavily obscured and difficult terrain which does not exist in this AP, **Fortify
+**Map the Area** is an activity that makes sense in heavily obscured and/or difficult terrain which does not exist in this AP, **Fortify
 Camp** is basically replaced by camping, so drop both of these activities.

-Furthermore, I recommend not rolling secret checks for hidden encounters.
+Furthermore, I recommend to not roll secret checks for hidden encounters.
 You've prepped content for it.
 Nothing sucks more than skipping an interesting encounter because your players have failed a Perception check.
-The only time this makes sense is if you want players to discover and deal with an encounter prior to when it should happen, e.g. they might discover lairs of beasts that might threaten their kingdom before it attacks.
-Another use case could be as a time sink in time critical parts of the game, but then they need to know that something hidden exists in the hex.
+The only time this makes sense is if you want players to discover and deal with an encounter prior to when it should happen, e.g. they might discover the lair of The Beast before it attacks.
+Another use case could be as a time sink in time critical parts of the game, but then they need to know that something hidden exists in that hex.

 ### House Rules